gallottohugo/EncryptManager/README.md

 # EncryptManager

-<h3>This file encrypts information to be sent to the server and also decrypted with a private key.</h3>
+<h3>Encrypt manager encrypts information to be sent to the server and also decrypted with a private key.</h3>